Project

 As soon as I disabled it everything got fixed.

-#7 Updated by John Lindgren over 4 years ago
+#7 Updated by John Lindgren about 5 years ago

 I added some tracing to the ALSA plugin to show the buffer fill level, and looked at this a bit more.